nus-tic2002-2022/ip/docs/README.md

 ## Usage

+### How to start Duke

+1. Download and unzip duke-JAR_v1.zip.
+2. Open command prompt/ terminal in the location of the folder.
+3. Type `java -jar duke.Duke.jar` in the command prompt/ terminal to start Duke.

 ### `List` - Type "list"

 Type in "list" and Duke will show you the list of tasks that you currently have.